 As part of the Study in the States initiative, DHS also strives to increase engagement with academic leaders in the international student community.
 Through these interactions, DHS seeks to examine the policies and processes that affect this community and work with stakeholders to implement better solutions.

 The Homeland Security Academic Advisory Council (HSAAC), a federal advisory committee comprised of university and academic association presidents, is one part of this engagement effort.
-The HSAAC advises the secretary and senior leadership at DHS on several key issues, including international students, and submits recommendations to DHS on a regular basis.
-Learn more about the HSAAC on DHS' website.
+HSAAC advises the Secretary and senior leadership at DHS on several key issues, including international students, and submits recommendations to DHS on a regular basis.
+Learn more about HSAAC on DHS' website.